 Once the burgers are on the grill or in the skillet, avoid pressing them with a spatula, which can release even more juice.

-Cut the meat
+2. Cut the Meat

 It might seem like a tempting challenge to eat it all, but chances are you’ll be left in a massive food coma if you do.